Marko Simonović (basketball, born 1999)

-Marko Simonović (Марко Симоновић; born October 15, 1999) is a Montenegrin professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
+Marko Simonović (Марко Симоновић; born October 15, 1999) is a Montenegrin professional basketball player for BC Roma of the Italian Lega Basket Serie A (LBA) and the EuroCup.

 Professional career

 Mens Sana (2017–2018)

 Simonović started playing professional basketball for Italian lower-league club PMS Moncalieri in 2015.
 In July 2017, Simonović signed a contract for Mens Sana Siena.

 Olimpija (2018–2019)

 On June 19, 2018, Simonović signed a multi-year contract for Petrol Olimpija.

 Mega Basket (2019–2021)

 On July 19, 2019, Simonović was loaned out to Mega Bemax for two years.

 Simonovic averaged 16.8 points per game on 51% shooting from the field on 11.5 attempts per game, 31% from three on 2.5 attempts per game, 80% from the free throw line on 5.2 attempts per game, eight rebounds, 3.5 offensive rebounds, 1.2 assists, one steal, 1.2 blocks, 2.2 turnovers and 3.8 personal fouls per game in a starting role where he played 29.7 minutes a game in a total of 24 games in all competitions.